LoveFirst Coast Story

 In the Spring of 2013, God pulled together about twenty people from five different churches.
 We had several things in common.
 Many of us had been inspired by followers of Jesus we’d met on mission trips.
 We earnestly desired to see Christ change lives and renew our city.
 We had heard that God was doing that in other places through groups called missional communities.
 We were willing to try so we met for a season and organized our life together around worship, prayer, fellowship, and mission.
 In our “trial missional community” we learned a lot about ourselves, our neighbors, and how to (and how not to) to do life on mission together.
 We discovered strength in community, how to be more natural and public with our faith, more courageous in prayer, more adventurous in service, and how good God is.

 After about six months together, about half who’d been with us returned to regular engagement in their home churches.
 But the experience had a deep impact.
-Several of us committed to journeying together and formed First Coast Missional Communities – now called LoveFirst Coast.
+Several of us committed to journeying together and formed First Coast Missional Communities – which became LoveFirst Coast.
 We gathered for prayer and discipleship, invested in each other, and looked for opportunities to bless our neighbors and serve in our city.
 Over time, the administrative load became lighter as others stepped into leadership.
 This enabled our first pastor to be “co-vocational”, working a full-time day job and extending God’s grace there while helping to lead the church on nights and weekends.
-As a bi-product, this created additional margin for generosity.
+As a biproduct, this created additional margin for generosity.

 That was the pattern we followed until the pandemic.
 But now, we’re going through a reboot.